🌺

 Default Safe Orders by Context

-Knowing what to default to saves time at every venue.
-At a café: build-your-own grain bowl or salad, ask about dressings.
+At a cafe: build-your-own grain bowl or salad, ask about dressings.
 At a plate lunch counter: swap mac salad for extra rice, confirm no gravy.
 At a poke counter: tofu or plant-based poke, confirm no furikake, no dashi sauce, no spicy mayo.
 At a resort buffet: ask the kitchen directly rather than trusting labels.
-At a juice bar or açaí spot: ask whether honey is the default sweetener.
-On a remote day: stock up the night before and carry snacks — options thin out quickly outside main centres.
+At a juice bar or acai spot: ask whether honey is the default sweetener.
+On a remote day: stock up the night before and carry snacks.

 02